 CRM Client’s services are linked to Network Client Sites.
 The client’s service provides all the “business elements” such as pricing and billing periods for example.
-All the “network elements”, such as devices, IP addresses and so on, is managed in the corresponding Client Site within the Network module.
+All the “network elements”, such as devices, IP addresses and so on, are managed in the corresponding Client Sites within the Network module.

 Seamless Traffic Shaping and Suspension (100% automatic) are managed by both CRM and Network modules.
 The CRM module decides who should be shaped or suspended based on the client's services and payments history; while the Network module does the hard work for you: automatically suspends or shapes the proper IP on the gateway router.
 And what’s more, you don’t need to bother with any difficult router configuration at all.

 Feel free to start with any of the two UNMS modules: Network or CRM.
 It’s worth mentioning though, that the main system settings common for both modules are configurable only in UNMS > Settings.
 For example: domain name, SSL certificates, mail server settings, system users management, etc.